On Statistical Discrimination as a Failure of Social Learning: A Multi-Armed Bandit Approach: Introduction

 \emph{Statistical discrimination} refers to discrimination against minority people, taken by fully rational and non-prejudiced agents.
 Previous studies have shown that, even in the absence of prejudice, discrimination can occur persistently because of various reasons, including the discouragement of human capital investment \citep{arrow1973theory,Foster1992AnEA,coate1993will,moro_general_2004}, information friction \citep{phelps1972statistical,cornell1996culture,Bardhi2019Spiraling}, and search friction \citep{mailath2000endogenous,Che2019RatingsGuided}.
 The literature has proposed various affirmative-action policies to solve statistical discrimination, with many having been implemented in practice.

 This paper demonstrates that statistical discrimination may appear as a failure of social learning.
-We endogenize the evolution of biased beliefs and analyze its consequences.
+We endogenize the evolution of biased beliefs and analyze their consequences.
 Our model assumes that (i) all firms (decision-makers) are fully rational and non-prejudiced (i.e., attempt to hire the most productive worker), and (ii) all workers are ex ante symmetric.
-We show that, even in such an environment, a biased belief could be generated and persist in the long run.
-We demonstrate that \emph{temporary} affirmative actions effectively improve welfare and equality.
+In such an environment, an unbiased decision policy---hiring workers with superior skills---satisfies numerous fairness notions articulated in scholarly literature, including equalized odds and demographic parity.
+It also achieves efficiency by maximizing each firm's payoff.
+However, the long-term persistence of biased beliefs could still occur.
+This paper underscores that \emph{temporary} affirmative actions can effectively enhance both welfare and equality.

 Although our model applies more broadly, we use the terminology of hiring markets to describe our model.
-We develop a \emph{multi-armed bandit model} of social learning, in which many myopic and short-lived firms sequentially make hiring decisions.
+We develop a \emph{multi-armed bandit} model of social learning, in which many myopic and short-lived firms sequentially make hiring decisions.
 In each round, a firm hires one worker from a set of candidates.
 Each firm's utility is determined by the hired worker's \emph{skill}, which cannot be observed directly until employment.
 However, as in the standard statistical discrimination model, each worker also has \emph{observable characteristics} associated with their unobservable skills.
-At first, no firm knows precisely how to interpret a worker's characteristics to predict his skill.
-Therefore, firms need to learn the statistical association between characteristics and skills using data pertaining to past hiring cases (shared through, e.g., private communication, social media, and recommendation letters).
-Then, firms apply their statistical model to predict the skills of candidates.
+Firms learn the statistical association between characteristics and skills using data pertaining to past hiring cases (shared through, e.g., private communication, social media, and recommendation letters) and use the estimators to predict the skills of candidates.